 An Employee who intends to raise a concern externally is encouraged to consider carefully whether this is the most appropriate form of action to resolve the issue and whether all reasonable internal steps have been taken.

-If a matter is raised outside of St James' CE Primary School, an Employee should take all reasonable steps to ensure that confidential or privileged information is not disclosed.
+If a matter is raised outside of the School, an Employee should take all reasonable steps to ensure that confidential or privileged information is not disclosed.

 12 Protection and Support for Employees